emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 </details>

-Shockingly, there didnt seem to be any substantial linear correlation between intensity and steps taken or intensity and calories burned.
-Since we split the data into time of day I wanted to also check at which points of the day individuals were being more or less active.
-I would assume participants would be more active during the morning or evening times considering, work schedules and common physical activity timeslots.
-However, this assumption dos not account for the weekends.
-I wrote up the following two code blocks to analyze time of day activity throught the week (SUN-SAT).
+Interestingly, there didn’t appear to be any strong or meaningful linear correlation between intensity and steps taken, or between intensity and calories burned.
+On the other hand, the number of steps has a strong positive linear correlation with calories burned.
+This makes sense, as generally the more steps you take the more calories you're likely to burn.
+Since the dataset was already grouped by time of day, I wanted to take a closer look at when participants were most or least active.
+I first assumed that activity levels would peak in the morning and evening—times because that usually aligns with common workout windows.
+But that assumption might not represent weekends, when people's schedules tend to vary.
+To take a closer look, I used the next two code blocks to check out activity levels at different times of day, from Sunday through Saturday.

 <details>
 <summary>Show R Code</summary>